Frequently Asked Questions

 Does a referral guarantee a room at the House?

-A referral does not guarantee that a room will become available.
-A referral simply places the family on the waiting list.
+A referral and passed background check do not guarantee that a room will become available.
+These two items simply place the family on the waitlist.

 How do I know when a room becomes available?

-If a room becomes available, the Family Services Team will contact the family and give further instructions about checking in.
+If a room becomes available, the Family Services Team will contact the family and give further instructions about check-in.